 Habitat in the wild

 Some specific habitats for this species are unknown; however, other species inhabit in rivers and streams or migrate to forests and bottom-lands during raining season.
 This migration connected with the fish spawning period is assumed to be disturbed nowadays as a result of human intervention.
-Therefore, the fish population in the wild has decreased drastically.
+Therefore, the red tailed shark population in the wild has decreased drastically.

 Though, they say that the reason for this is, first of all, excessive capture of the fish for the aquarium trade, nevertheless the negative impact of the environmental changes is considered to be more probable cause, for example, it may be the damage done by dam construction and bog reclamation.